 There are several ways in which this requirement can be met:

 All MPH degree admits were reviewed during the admissions process to determine if the Biological Basis of Public Health Competency Requirement was met due to previous education.
 The letter of admission from the School of Public Health indicates whether or not you have met the competency requirement.
 If a waiver was not indicated, students must plan to take one of the Competency Exams offered during Orientation week.

-Students will receive access to the Biological Basis Study Guide in the Blackboard Online Orientation Course.
+Students will receive access to the Biological Basis Study Guide in the UAB Canvas Online Orientation Course.